mvorl/mp3pi/README.md

 - WiFi symbol works
 - default image when no station is selected
 - current station always in view
+- imageviewer as screensaver
+  (images located in images/*.png must fit in 800x480)
 - descriptive routine names
 - docstrings for most classes and routines (in german)
 - easy switching to ALSA interface